 In making decisions to award funds under this program, BJS will be the sole judge of whether the application meets program requirements and whether it is operating satisfactorily and conforms to all applicable Federal and State requirements.
-The amount of the award will be based on the strength of the justification for what it is seeking to do and accomplish during the award period.
+The amount of the award will be based on the strength of the justification describing proposed activities during the award period.
 Final authority on funding decisions is vested in the Director of BJS.
 Each application should contain a statement of the intended project's goals and objectives; the proposed strategy for achieving them, including anticipated products; and an evaluation of the project.
 Awards will be based on the following review criteria: